souravnub/NextJS-toutorials/README.md

 **Static Generation (Recommended)**: The HTML is generated at **build time** and will be **reused** on each request.
 To make a page use Static Generation, either export the page component, or export getStaticProps (and getStaticPaths if necessary).
 It's great for pages that can be **_pre-rendered ahead of a user's request / chacehd pages shared from a CDN_** .
 You can also use it with Client-side Rendering to bring in additional data.

+_getStaticProps might not be enough_ : If we have a page using SSG that just needs data to be fetched while site is being built then we can tell this to nextjs just by using getStaticProps.
+But if the page is not a simple one, but a dynamic one then only getStaticProps would not be enough.Then we need to tell nextjs that which pages (dynamic pages) should use SSG.
+For this purpose we need to use **getStaticPaths** which tell nextjs that which dynamic pages are to be pre-rendered using SSG.
+We could do this manually and automatically also.
+In the codebase in **_pages/blogs/[slug].js_** it is done automatically.
+Therefore: \
+_getStaticPaths :_ Tells which dynamic pages are to be pre-rendered using SSG.\
+_getStaticProps :_ Sends data in as props to the page after fetching them from backend.\

+Hence we cannot use _getStaticPaths_ without _getStaticProps_ , but vice-versa is not true.

 -   **Workflow :**

     1. Generates static HTML pages on server from nextjs code at build time (not at every request)